Cyber security game

 How do you get 3,000+ employees to practice and master a new set of security concepts?
 That was the challenge facing Software maker Intuit, maker of QuickBooks and TurboTax, which had to change its corporate culture to make cyber security everyone’s responsibility.

-Game On!
-Learning turned to Gronstedt Group to develop an innovative game for Intuit designed to help employees learn, practice, and master cyber security.
-“Cloud Defense” is a learning game we developed in partnership with Game On!
-Learning where players defend their app in an epic battle against a hacker attack.
-They learn and practice Amazon Web Services (AWS) security protocols while having fun and earning prizes.
-The learning game is modeled after tower defense-style games, which is a subgenre of real-time strategy video games.
+Gronstedt Group developed an innovative game that won both the 2017 Serious Play Award and the 2017 Learning!
+100 Award.
+The “Cloud Defense” game is designed to help employees learn, practice, and master cyber security.
+Modeled after tower defense-style games, players learn and practice Amazon Web Services (AWS) security protocols by defending their app in an epic battle against a hacker attack.
+For each level, a new challenge and “tower” is introduced and the degree of difficulty increases.
 The goals are to allow good traffic to freely flow through the web infrastructure while protecting the database from malicious hacker attacks.
 For each level, a new challenge and “tower” is introduced and the degree of difficulty increases.
 Between each level, a video “cut scene” features a CNN-style news report about the crime syndicate threatening the fictitious financial company and “Morphea,” a mentor appears to give instructions and set up the next level of the game.
 Players learn about such security concepts as Classless Inter-Domain Routing (CIDR), Access Control Lists (ACL), Security groups, Bastion Host, and Identity and Access Management service (IAM).
 The game calculates a score and provides rewards and feedback.
 A leaderboard is used to provide scoring information across the player population.
 The approach thrives on the sense of engagement, storytelling, character identification, immersion, problem solving, control, and feeling of accomplishment offered by games.